samadeusfp/SaCoFa/README.md

 If you want to run SaCoFa you should use the file "callprivatize.py".
 The different parameters of SaCoFa can be changed within the file.
 We additionally, provide the evaluation scripts used for our paper in the directory "Evaluation".

 ## License
 This project is available under MIT license.
 However, libaries used by this project might come with different licenses.
-If you use this project in a academic setting, we ask you to cite our respecting paper.
+If you use this project in a academic setting, we ask you to cite our respective paper.